graahnul-grom/fedora-lepton-eda/readme.md

 an actively developed fork of the
 [gEDA/gaf suite](http://wiki.geda-project.org/geda:gaf),
 started in late 2016 by most of gEDA/gaf developers at that time.
+It's backward compatible with its predecessor and supports the same file format for symbols and schematics.

 How to build and install